||Magnificent 7 Trail

 (The trail isn't an official part of the Mag 7.

-Bull Run is a 4.7-mile route from Highway 313, and was the last section
+Bull Run is a 5.4-mile route and was the first section

 edge of Bull Canyon.

-the Gemini Bridges road about 1/4 mile above the parking area.
-From Bull
+the Gemini Bridges road about 1/4 mile above the parking area for a visit

-Run, proceed east downhill and turn right to the Bridges.
+Run, turn right on the dirt road to the Bridges.
 As you hit

 [ Bull Run Trail page